AstuteSource/chasten/README.md

 - Type `pipx list` and confirm that Chasten is installed
 - Type `chasten --help` to learn how to use the tool

-## 🐋 Docker

-There is also the option to use [Docker](https://www.docker.com/) to use `chasten`

-Follow these steps to utilize Docker:

-- Install [Docker Desktop](https://docs.docker.com/get-docker/) for your operating system
-- Ensure Docker Desktop is running
-- `cd` into the chasten directory where the `Dockerfile` is located
-- Type `docker build -t chasten .` to build the container
-- Type one of the following commands to run the container:
-    - Windows (Command Prompt) -> `docker run --rm -v "%cd%":/root/src -it chasten`
-    - Windows (Powershell) -> `docker run --rm -v ${pwd}:/root/src -it chasten`
-    - Mac/Ubuntu -> `docker run --rm -v $(pwd):/root/src -it chasten`
-- Inside the container type `poetry install`
-- Outside of the container type `docker ps` to view running container information
-- Outside of the container type `docker commit <your-container-id> <your-image-name>` to save the dependecy installation
-- Now you can use Docker for all of your `chasten` needs!

 ## 🪂 Configuration